 Before joining Urban in 1999, she was lead economist on credit issues at the Federal Trade Commission.
 She has been a visiting professor at Georgetown University and served on the US Financial Health Pulse Advisory Council, the SafetyNet CUNA Independent Advisory Board, and EPIC’s Consumer Debt Advisory Board.

-McKernan has extensive experience leading large projects and using rigorous econometric methods, random control trials, and administrative and survey data to evaluate programs and policies.
-Her research has been published in books, policy briefs, reports, and refereed journals including the American Economic Review Papers and Proceedings, Demography, and Review of Economics and Statistics.
-She has testified before Congress, appeared on NBC4 (Washington, DC) and Al Jazeera, and been cited in media outlets such as the New York Times, Washington Post, Forbes, and Time.
+McKernan has extensive experience leading large projects and using rigorous econometric methods, randomized controlled trials, and administrative and survey data.
+Her research has been published in books, policy briefs, reports, and refereed journals including the Journal of Public Economics, American Economic Association Papers and Proceedings, Demography, and Review of Economics and Statistics.
+She has testified before Congress and the District of Columbia Council and been cited in media outlets such as the New York Times, the Washington Post, Forbes, and Time.

 Her consumer finance research includes credit health during the COVID-19 pandemic, debt, wealth disparities and solutions, matched savings accounts, financial products and services, and the alternative financial sector.
 She has a bachelor’s degree from the University of California, Berkeley, and a doctoral degree in economics from Brown University.

 Urban experts are permitted and empowered to work and affiliate with outside organizations, whether serving on boards, volunteering their time, or providing advice and counsel.
 And Urban welcomes visiting scholars, nonresident or affiliated fellows who work for other organizations.
 These outside affiliations enrich our perspectives and our learning environment.
 We also require all paid and unpaid experts to disclose their affiliations to Urban leadership and follow rules governing their engagement to ensure transparency for audiences and independence of experts.